-The Phantom of the Opera in London's West End has announced an "extended closure".
+The Phantom of the Opera in London's West End WILL return, it has been announced.

-The production is already currently closed until at least 2021 due to the ongoing theatre shutdown.
+It was previously revealed the production was closed until at least 2021 due to the ongoing theatre shutdown and renovations to Her Majesty's Theatre.

-Now the show has revealed that the production will experience an "extended closure" for repairs to both the set and the theatre itself.
+It was previously announced that The Phantom of the Opera would experience an "extended closure" for repairs to both the set and the theatre itself.

-A statement reads: "Cameron Mackintosh and the Really Useful Group have over the last few months of the London run and since the enforced closure of The Phantom of the Opera due to Covid-19 undertaken a number of specialist inspections to see how much repair and maintenance work is needed to be done to the physical production and the Theatre.
+A statement read: "Cameron Mackintosh and the Really Useful Group have over the last few months of the London run and since the enforced closure of The Phantom of the Opera due to [the pandemic] undertaken a number of specialist inspections to see how much repair and maintenance work is needed to be done to the physical production and the Theatre.

 "The conclusion is that unfortunately, the work is so considerable, a period of extended closure is urgently needed.